-Likewise, in this song, the largo occurs up until minute 1:22.
-After that, the pace of the instrumentation picks up, and you hear the chorus come in at 1:44.
+Likewise, in “Esposa y querida” by the Lebron Brothers, the largo occurs up until minute 1:22.
+After that, the feel of the song changes, different instruments come in, and you hear the chorus at 1:44.
 That’s the montuno.

 Therefore, when it comes to this music, we can summarize its structure thus: